SmallZuo/gitskills/readme.txt

 # gitskills

- Git creating a new branch is quick
+ Git creating a new branch is quick& simple